philipkierkegaard/animal_classification/reports/README.md

 --- question 8 fill here ---

 Our total code coverage was 43% and tested some important aspects of our model.
 Some parts of our code was fairly well covered like the training and the model, while some had little or no coverage like data and evaluate.
-Even if our co
+Even if our coverage was 100%, this would not mean that there aren't any errors in our code, it would just mean that every line of code was executed during the testing.

 ### Question 9